Deep Learning Pose Estimation for Multi-Label Recognition of Combined Hyperkinetic Movement Disorders: Materials And Methods

-Twenty-one consecutive patients (range 17 -75 years, 12 females) diagnosed with isolated or combined movement disorders including dystonia and associated HMDs (i.e. tremor, myoclonus, chorea, tics, athetosis, stereotypies, ballismus) reflecting the targeted population to be assessed by the CODY-SAMP composite scale and four healthy controls were enrolled in the study.
-The demographics and clinical characteristics are detailed in \textbf{Table 1}.
+Twenty-one consecutive patients (range 17-75 years, 12 females) diagnosed with isolated or combined MDs including dystonia and associated hyperkinetic MDs (i.e.~tremor, myoclonus, chorea, tics, athetosis, stereotypies, ballismus) and four healthy controls were enrolled in the study.
+The demographics and clinical characteristics are detailed in \textbf{(Table 1)}.
 Video recordings were prospectively collected from routine clinical visits at the movement disorders clinic of the Service of Neurology, Montpellier Beau Soleil Clinic, France.
 Regulatory approvals were granted for the study (CESSRESS 22075132 Bis and CNIL~2238428).
 All the participants underwent video recording sessions aimed to be performed under standardized condition, camera positioning, and consistent distance between participants and the camera to minimize variability.
-However, the total duration of video recordings varied among patients due to the impact of the movement disorders severity on task execution and completion time.
-Videos were captured using smartphone cameras capable of maintaining consistent frame rates (minimum of 30 frames per second, FPS) and resolution (1920$\times$1080 pixels), ensuring adequate clarity for capturing subtle movements.
+The total duration of video recordings varied among patients due to the impact of the MDs severity on task execution and completion time.
+Videos were captured using smartphone cameras capable of maintaining consistent frame rates (minimum of 30 frames per second, FPS) and resolution (1920×1080 pixels).
 Participants performed predefined, standardized motor tasks known to elicit or exacerbate motor phenomenology, including but not limited to resting, posture-holding tasks, and voluntary movements such as finger tapping, arm flexion/extension, target reaching, and writing.
-The complete content of the conditions and tasks captured in the video recordings is provided as supplementary material alongside the clinical scale.
-This acquisition setup was intentionally designed to reflect real-world clinic conditions (smartphone, routine exam), facilitating future telemedicine translation.
+The complete content of the conditions and tasks captured in the video recordings is provided as supplementary material (\textbf{Supplementary Material S1}).
+This acquisition setup was intentionally designed to reflect real-world clinic conditions (smartphone, routine exam).